TheBrightSparkDev/MakeWebWork/README.md

 Will need to take the label value at the begginning of the page load and then make the links remembering the ids and saving the actual input elements rather than what their IDs were.
 Why?
 So that a user cant change the format of the questions and change the labels and submit bad data for nefarious reasons or because they want to..
-The javascript also needs to do a check to make sure all data is legitmate data aswell avoiding SQL injections With a custom error message stating I know how to handle SQL injections to the front end just to rub it in...

 This allows me to only validate fields that are not hidden and only submit data of the particular block aswell.